gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 # Gruntwork Reference Architecture Setup Instructions

 This repository is used to generate the code to deploy and manage the [the Gruntwork Reference Architecture](https://gruntwork.io/reference-architecture/).
-When we have finished the initial deployment, all of the code will be committed to this repository.
-We will then hand off the architecture for you to use, and we will include instructions for copying the code to your own repository outside of the `gruntwork-clients` GitHub organization.
+You will receive an automated email.
+Yada yada yada....

 ![Landing Zone Reference Architecture](/img/guides/reference-architecture/configuration-guide/landing-zone-ref-arch.png)